top of page

 Second, even though tennis may be the healthiest sport (according to a 2018 report from the Copenhagen City Heart Study that was based on a 25-year study), it is arguably one of the most difficult sports to play well - that is, of course, after jai alai and water polo and, incidentally, if you have never seen jai alai played live, it's as if you have been cheated out of life.

-Whereas, in tennis, no son or daughter of a player that has won a singles grand slam tournament
+Whereas, in tennis, no son or daughter of a player that has won a grand slam tournament in

 The age group that broke the mold was Lou's age group.
-America and Australia have each had two or three age groups that had two players that would eventually win a grand slam tournament in singles.
-Lou's age group had four players that would eventually win a grand slam tournament in singles: Michael Chang, Jim Courier, Andre Agassi, and Pete Sampras.
-Never before and never again.
-It was, is, and always will be simply mind blowing.
-Again, history has only had two and those were not common occurrences considering the amount of time that has elapsed.
+America and Australia have each had two or three different age groups that had two players that would eventually win a grand slam tournament in singles.
+And those are not common occurrences considering the amount of time that has elapsed.

 Other interesting tidbits.
-Lou remembers the time he played the Boys 12s Orange Bowl for two reasons.
-First, Lou won at least two rounds, no more than three, but one of the rounds he beat South Africa's Clinton Banducci and he lost to the Netherlands' Mark Koevermans.
+First, Lou remembers the time he played the Boys 12s Orange Bowl for two reasons.
+Lou won at least two rounds, but no more than three.
+In one of the rounds he beat South Africa's premier player Clinton Banducci (there were actually two premier players at the time and the other was Darryl Shapiro) and he was taken out by the Netherlands' Mark Koevermans.
 Both were outstanding players at the time and for years to come.
 Koevermans made it to the fourth round at Wimbledon one year.
-Second, Lou witnessed Al Parker lose in the finals to Sweden's Kent Carlson.
+Second, Lou witnessed Al Parker lose in the finals to Sweden's Kent Carlsson.
 Lou said the expression on Al's dad's face was priceless.
-Lou said that Carlson did to Al what Al would do to his opponents.
-Carlson would surely have been the next Laver or Borg but he had to stop in the 16s or 18s due to something terribly wrong with his knees that could not be fixed.
+Lou said that Carlsson did to Al what Al would do to his opponents.
+Carlsson would surely have been the next Laver or Borg but he had to stop in the 16s or 18s due to something terribly wrong with his knees that could not be fixed.
 Lou said he had never seen such a display of talent and the world never got to.
 What a true shame.

 The stark reality is that beginning with Wimbledon in 1877, the US Open in 1881, the French Open in 1891, and the Australian Open in 1905, the number of players to have won a grand slam tournament in singles and have obtained a college degree before doing so are, if at all, few and